-Considering the history, Vaital Deul is the temple, where depiction of erotica on the wall of the temple was first introduced.
-According to the history, the architect and sculptor was influenced by Khajuraho Temple and applied their knowledge here.
+Historically, Vaital Deul is the temple, where depiction of erotica on the wall of the temple was first introduced.
+The architect and sculptor was influenced by Khajuraho Temple and applied their knowledge here.
 Later depiction of erotica and female figurine on the wall of temple was done in Lingaraj Temple, Rajarani Temple and the great Konark Temple (not in Bhubaneswar).
-So, we can say the renaissance of Kalinga Architecture was started from Vaital Deul.
+So, we can say the renaissance of Kalinga Architecture started from Vaital Deul.

-On the southern wall of the temple, contains a four-handed sculpture of goddess Durga accompanied by confederates.
+On the southern wall of the temple is a four-handed sculpture of goddess Durga accompanied by confederates.
 The upper panel contains a sculpture of girl in leisure and the love making posture of an erotic couple.

 On the northern wall of the sanctum, an excellent idol of eight handed Durga is found.
 Other walls have the sculptures of erotic couples.

-From Vaital Deul, I went towards the lake Vindu Sarovar.
+I went towards Vindu Sarovar.
 Most of the temples are located on the bank of this lake.
 I started visiting one by one – Markchandeswar Temple, Mohini Temple, Sakhi Temple, Bakeswar Temple, Makareswar Temple, Mireswar Temple, Mitreswar Temple, Chitrakarini Temple.
 But I am not going to say more about them.
-As I am not a pilgrim but a traveller.
-If I do not feel anything interesting, I won’t mention them in my travelogue.
-But honourable reader, you can explore them.
+As I did not find anything interesting.

 Lingaraj Temple is regarded as the most happening, crowded temple and full of art but since photography is strictly prohibited there, I could not visit.
 I managed to get a photograph from the terrace of a nearby house.
 It is a suggestion to all my fellow readers to go inside the temple.

-It was almost dark so I came back to Hotel.
+Dusk had almost set in and so I headed back to Hotel.

-At last I visited to Rajarani Temple – The most beautiful temple of Bhubaneswar.
+At last I arrived at Rajarani Temple – The most beautiful temple of Bhubaneswar.

 Rajarani Temple is an exceptional temple in Bhubaneswar.
 I used the term “exceptional” because:

 Its name – Usually we can see the name of the temple ended with “iswar” (God).
-Though, we can see Vaital Deul, Ananta Basudeva Temple and Gouri Temple but they are named after a god.
+Though, we can find Vaital Deul, Ananta Basudeva Temple and Gouri Temple named after deities.
 But the word “Rajarani” means king and queen.

-Secondly, god or goddess is worshipped inside the temple but Rajarani temple has no idol of god or goddess inside the sanctum.
+Secondly, god or goddess are worshiped inside the temple but Rajarani temple has no idol of god or goddess inside the sanctum.
 So, this is not a temple of god or goddess.